 Deal with upset customers kindly

 Take a moment to collect your thoughts before responding.
 This helps you remain calm and prevents emotional reactions that could escalate the situation further.
-Speak in a calm, steady voice to convey professionalism and reassurance.
-This can help soothe an upset customer.

 Allow the customer to express their feelings without interruption.
 Show that you are genuinely listening by nodding or using verbal affirmations.
-Use empathetic language, such as “I understand why you’re upset,” to validate their emotions and demonstrate that you care.
+Use empathetic language, such as "I understand why you're upset, to validate their emotions and demonstrate that you care."

 Ask open-ended questions to uncover the underlying issue.
 Understanding the core problem allows you to address it more effectively.
 Example: "Can you explain what led to this issue?
 I want to ensure we address it properly."